ohkiba/egpad/README.md

 <img src="./images/EGPadTopDown.png" width="350"><br/>

 # part 5: programming
 Now that the physical board has been completed, I began working on writing the firmware for the board.
-Using the [QMK wiki](https://docs.qmk.fm/#/ "QMK Documentation"), I rewrote the files on an existing board so I wouldn't have to worry to much about formatting and all that:<br/>
+Using the [QMK wiki](https://docs.qmk.fm/#/ "QMK Documentation"), I rewrote the files on an existing board so I wouldn't have to worry too much about formatting and all that:<br/>
 <img src="./images/EGPadQMK1.png" width="450"><br/>

 The firmware is included in this repo if you want to explore it in detail.
 All files were edited on Sublime Text Editor.